smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/02 - SQL Query Processing Order.md

 *  If we were to remove the join logic from the `ON` clause on the `INNER JOIN`, an error would occur.
 *  If the join logic is removed from the `CROSS JOIN`, a full Cartesian product is created.
-*  Both statements use an equi-join to filter the result set to all records that have a `CustomerID` equal in both the `Customers` and `Orders` tables.
+*  Both statements use an equi-join to filter the result set to all records with a `CustomerID` equal in both the `Customers` and `Orders` tables.
 *  Because the `CROSS JOIN` has an `ON` statement specifying how to join the tables, this join acts as an `INNER JOIN`.
 ---------------------------------------------------------

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The biggest difference between `INNER`, `OUTER`, and `CROSS JOIN` is that the `INNER JOIN` acts as a **filtering criterion**, `OUTER JOIN` acts as a **matching criterion**, and a `CROSS JOIN` gives all possible combinations.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The most significant difference between `INNER`, `OUTER`, and `CROSS JOIN` is that the `INNER JOIN` acts as a **filtering criterion**, `OUTER JOIN` acts as a **matching criterion**, and a `CROSS JOIN` gives all possible combinations.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For `INNER` and `OUTER JOIN`, these types of joins require a comparison operator to equate rows from the participating tables based on a common field in both the tables.
-These comparison operators are described as equi-joins and theta-joins are rooted in Relational Algebra.
+These comparison operators are described as equi-joins, and theta-joins are rooted in Relational Algebra.
 Introduced by Edgar F. Codd in 1970, Relational Algebra uses algebraic structures with well-founded semantics for modeling data and defining queries on it.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Lastly, SQL is a declarative language, meaning you tell the SQL engine **WHAT** to do, and not **HOW** to do it.
-When a table operation is being performed, the SQL engine decides the best method for physically joining the tables (called a join algorithm).
+When a table operation is performed, the SQL engine decides the best method for physically joining the tables (called a join algorithm).
 These join algorithms are used to optimize the performance of a query when performing a join operation and are based on the table size, type of data they contain, available index, and table statistics.

 ---------------------------------------------------------